johnbillion/extended-cpts/README.md

 ) );
 ```

-Bam, we have a 'Stories' post type, with correctly generated labels and post updated messages, three custom columns in the admin area (two of which are sortable), and a parameter that overrides a private query var on the post type archive.
+Bam, we have a 'Stories' post type, with correctly generated labels and post updated messages, three custom columns in the admin area (two of which are sortable), posts in the main RSS feed, and a parameter that overrides a private query var on the post type archive.

 There's quite a bit more you can do.
 See the wiki for more examples.

-## @TODO ##
+## Todo ##

  * Allow checkbox, radio and text input admin screen filters
  * Allow overriding of post updated messages via the `$args` parameter
  * Checkbox input type for `meta_exists` admin screen filter

-## License ##
+## License: GPLv2 ##

 This program is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by